jdevries3133/cpython/Doc/library/stat.rst

 .. data:: UF_COMPRESSED

-   The file is stored compressed (Mac OS X 10.6+).
+   The file is stored compressed (macOS 10.6+).

 .. data:: UF_HIDDEN

-   The file should not be displayed in a GUI (Mac OS X 10.5+).
+   The file should not be displayed in a GUI (macOS 10.5+).

 .. data:: SF_ARCHIVED